redhat-developer/kam/docs/test/ci-guide.md

 # ci-reference

 ## Running e2e on Prow
 Prow is the Kubernetes or OpenShift way of managing workflow, including tests.
-KAM e2e test targets are passed through the script scripts/openshiftci-presubmit-all-tests.sh available in the kam repository.
-Prow uses the script through the command attribute of the odo job configuration file in openshift/release repository.
+KAM e2e test targets are passed through the script [scripts/openshiftci-presubmit-all-tests.sh](https://github.com/redhat-developer/kam/blob/master/scripts/openshiftci-presubmit-all-tests.sh) available in the kam repository.
+Prow uses the script through the command attribute of the kam job configuration file in [openshift/release](https://github.com/openshift/release/tree/master/ci-operator/config/redhat-developer/kam) repository.

 For running e2e test on 4.5 cluster, job configuration file will be